First Party Cookie vs Third Party- Rise of First Party Data

 Leading marketing cloud providers (Digital Experience Platforms) like Adobe are emphasizing brands to leverage their 1st party data at scale.
 Adobe’s offerings like Real-time CDP with features like private device graph and segment sharing enable brands to build real-time customer profiles and activate audiences across channels.
 This is all done by integrating durable identifiers like phone numbers and emails with pseudonyms or 1st party cookie ids.
 You can easily leverage Adobe’s platform-level services to accomplish more tasks like big data querying, cataloging, and AI on top of Adobe Real-time CDP.

 We envision the customer experience industry going through a cycle of positive disruption, putting users and their choices at the center of responsible marketing.
 Technology planning, implementation, and change management are clear ways to stay ahead of the game!

-NextRow Digital is an Adobe Silver Partner and an expert in implementing Adobe technologies.
+NextRow Digital is an Adobe Gold Partner and an expert in implementing Adobe technologies.
 We have the right skillsets and processes to support your complex needs ranging from IT teams to marketers.
 Grow your business with the help of RT-CDP experts at NextRow!